rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ### start()
-<p>Performs a soft trigger start, initiating a scan without pressing the hardware trigger.
-If the scan does not result in a decode it is necessary to perform a soft stop before another soft start.</p>
+Performs a soft trigger start, initiating a scan without pressing the hardware trigger.
+If the scan does not result in a decode it is necessary to perform a soft stop before another soft start.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>